Ruthvik-reddy-A/PCB-design-projects/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-brightgreen)
 ![Projects](https://img.shields.io/badge/Projects-3-blue)

-Welcome to my curated collection of hardware design projects focused on practical, compact, and beginner-to-intermediate level printed circuit board (PCB) designs.
-These projects were originally built to improve my skills in circuit design, PCB layout, power electronics, and embedded systems.

 This combined repository contains self-contained folders for each individual project, along with complete schematics, PCB layouts, documentation, and source files where applicable.
 It serves both as a personal portfolio and an open-source contribution to the maker and engineering community.

 ---